voyagerstudio/saturnfive/README.md

 # Getting started

+For a quick cheat sheet guide on using Saturn V, use this [temporary reference sheet](https://github.com/voyagerstudio/saturnfive/blob/golden-source/CHEATSHEET.md).

 ## Understanding the three stages of Saturn V
 to get started with Saturn V, first choose which level of fidelity you will want to start your project with.
 Stage-01 includes a series of useful snippets and shortcuts to get to design decisions fast without siloing your choices too strictly.
 Stage-01 has almost no opinion on what your design aesthetic will look like.